derivia/study-notes/notes/WEB.md

 #### Usability Testing

-Learn about usability testing and how it can be used to determine if the system is easily usable for the end-user.

 * [ ] [What is Usability Testing?](https://www.guru99.com/usability-testing.html)
 * [ ] [Usability Testing](http://softwaretestingfundamentals.com/usability-testing/)
 * [ ] [Wikipedia - Usability testing](https://en.wikipedia.org/wiki/Usability_testing)

 #### White Box Testing

-Learn about white box testing and how it can be used to test the software's internal structure, design, and coding.

 * [ ] [What is White Box Testing?](https://www.guru99.com/white-box-testing.html)
 * [ ] [White Box Testing](http://softwaretestingfundamentals.com/white-box-testing/)

 #### Black Box Testing

-Learn about black box testing and how a test can be carried out without looking at the internal code.

 * [ ] [What is Black Box Testing?](https://www.guru99.com/black-box-testing.html)
 * [ ] [Black Box Testing](http://softwaretestingfundamentals.com/black-box-testing/)

 #### Automated Testing

-Learn about automated testing and when it should be applied.

 * [ ] [What is Automated Testing?](https://smartbear.com/learn/automated-testing/what-is-automated-testing/)
 * [ ] [Automated Testing Tutorial](https://www.guru99.com/automation-testing.html)

 #### Manual Testing

-Learn about manual testing and when it should be applied.

 * [ ] [Manual Testing Tutorial](https://www.guru99.com/manual-testing.html)
 * [ ] [Wikipedia - Manual Testing](https://en.wikipedia.org/wiki/Manual_testing)